DragonMinded/minidragon/README.md

  - The block diagram is far from complete.
 It is missing the following:
    - All ALU components.
-   - Instruction decoder components for ALU, Memory and Stack operations.
+   - Instruction decoder components for several opcode sections detailed above.
-   - Any external memory interface.
+   - Detailed design of external memory interface.
- - Several boards that go into various components already represented in the block diagrams are untested.
-They will need to be verified, and the block diagrams adjusted if there are errors in the boards.
  - Convenience boards, such as boards which can push a debug value onto a bus, have not been designed yet.
  - The standard library is far from complete.
 I still need to decide on what IO to give the finished project before I can code access routines for them.
  - Several functions are missing from the current standard library: